-I need to instruct a conveyancing solicitor for residential conveyancing in Taverham.
-I've stumble across a web site which appears to be the ideal offering If it is possible to get all this stuff done via web that would be ideal.
+I need to instruct a conveyancing solicitor for purchase conveyancing in Taverham.
+I've stumble across a web site which looks to be the ideal answer If it is possible to get all formalities done via phone that would be preferable.
 Do I need to be concerned?
-What are the potential pitfalls?
+What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?